 UAL: ASA students are housed in residence halls throughout the city.
-If the residence halls are full, students will be housed in shared student apartments.
-Shared student apartment rooms may be shared.
+If the residence halls are full, students will be housed in shared apartments.
+Shared apartment rooms may be shared.
 The Residence Halls vary in size, but typically consist of cluster flats, each with 4-8 single-occupancy bedrooms, shared kitchen, and Internet access.
 Because University of the Arts London has several different campuses in different parts of the city, your residence hall may be located 30-45 minutes away from school by Tube or bus – a reasonable commute in a city the size of London.

 Full details about ASA housing, as well as answers to frequently asked questions, can be found on our Housing page.

 ASA semester programs in London include 2 day excursions and 1 overnight excursion.
 LSBU Summer Programs include 2 day excursions.
 UAL Summer Program includes 1 day excursion per session.
 Destinations may vary by term.
 Past terms have included trips to: